Lifelong Learning for Neural powered Mixed Integer Programming: : Our Proposed Metholodogy

-The above equation while learning new tasks, consolidates past information in order to maintain stability of parameters important for previously learned tasks. $\alpha$ controls the weight corresponding to mimicking past logits and $\beta$ controls scale of the weight consolidation regularizer.
+\looseness=-1 The above equation while learning new tasks, consolidates past information in order to maintain stability of parameters important for previously learned tasks. $\alpha$ controls the weight corresponding to mimicking past logits and $\beta$ controls scale of the weight consolidation regularizer.
+The detailed steps of training a sequence of tasks in lifelong fashion through \namemodel are described in Algorithm 1 in Appendix A.4.